DigonIO/scheduler/doc/pages/guides/custom_prioritization.rst

     \end{cases}

 .. note:: By default |Job|\ s with a priority value smaller or
-    equal to zero are not executed by the :meth:`~scheduler.core.Scheduler.exec_jobs` method of the |Scheduler|.
+    equal to zero are not executed by the :meth:`~scheduler.threading.scheduler.Scheduler.exec_jobs` method of the |Scheduler|.

 Some applications require customized prioritization models (e.g. with quadratic or exponential